 - Osteoporosis.
 Blood contains both calcium and magnesium, and a healthy ratio (approximately 2:1) is important to ensure bone health.
 Contrary to popular belief, just taking calcium and vitamin D, without supplementing magnesium, may actually worsen the condition, and lead to other problems.

 - Tooth decay.
 Insufficient magnesium causes an imbalance of phosphorus and calcium in the saliva, which leads to tooth decay.

 - Blood clots.
 Magnesium plays an important role in keeping the blood thin.
 Magnesium deficiency leads to thickening of the blood, and formation of blood clots, which is a potentially fatal condition.

 - Arterial plaque/ atherosclerosis.
-Magnesium is necessary to keep optimal calcium-magnesium ratio in the blood.
-When there is not enough magnesium, this ratio gets compromised, leading to formation of arterial plaque, which consists of excessive blood calcium, proteins and fat.
+Magnesium is necessary to keep the optimal calcium-magnesium ratio in the blood.
+When there is not enough magnesium, this ratio gets compromised, leading to the formation of arterial plaque, which consists of excessive blood calcium, proteins and fat.
 This is also a potentially fatal condition.

 - PMS/PMT – pre-menstrual syndrome/ tension are often directly linked to magnesium deficiency.

 - Pre-eclampsia, eclampsia, premature contractions.
 All of these dangerous conditions are directly caused by magnesium deficiency.